privacysandbox/privacy-sandbox-demos/services/home/docs/demos/instream-video-ad.md

 ### Description

-This demo expands on the demo for the [sequential setup of Protected Audience with contextual auction](sequential-setup-with-contextual-auction) to showcase how video ads may be served with the API.
-The demo uses the industry-standard VAST XMLs to deliver video ads in iframes.
-While this demo shows a pre-roll video ad, the same mechanism can be used to render other video ad types that use the VAST XML standard, such as mid-roll and post-roll instream video ads.
+This demo expands on the demo for the [sequential setup of Protected Audience with contextual auction](sequential-auction-setup) to showcase how video ads may be served with Protected Audience.
+The demo uses the industry-standard Video Ads Serving Template (VAST) XMLs to deliver video ads in iframes.

-Note that the technique shown in this demo does not work with [Fenced Frames](https://developers.google.com/privacy-sandbox/relevance/fenced-frame), but Protected Audience allows iframe usage
+Additionally, note that the technique shown in this demo does not work with [Fenced Frames](https://developers.google.com/privacy-sandbox/relevance/fenced-frame), but Protected Audience allows iframe usage
 [until at least 2026](https://developers.google.com/privacy-sandbox/relevance/protected-audience-api/feature-status#fenced_frames).

 ### Privacy Sandbox APIs and related documentation